How to contact me.

 My work is in algebraic combinatorics and related subjects (symmetric functions, combinatorial Hopf algebras, Young tableaux, Lie algebras, invariant theory, etc.).
 For a quick glimpse at these areas, see, for instance, Bruce Sagan or Richard Stanley or Yufei Zhao or Jeremy Martin (sources I can all recommend).

-More detailed information is found in my curriculum vitae, my research statement, and my teaching statement.
+More detailed information is found in my curriculum vitae, my research statement (longer version that goes into details on some finished projects), and my teaching statement.
 (They might not be 100% up-to-date.)

 Before my academic life, I used to participate in high-school mathematical contests such as the IMO and various German competitions.
 As a byproduct, I ended up writing many notes and even papers on contest-level elementary mathematics, particularly elementary geometry and algebraic inequalities.
 My website still has more notes from this time than from my current research...